Professor Mark Peterson provides historical context for A Taxi Driver and the chaos that was the Gwangju Uprising.

 The film powerfully captures these moments, but it is not without its inconsistencies.
 As Peterson described, there is a scene in the film where soldiers open fire on unarmed civilians.
 While soldiers in real life did exchange fire with protestors, the fight was not one-sided— protestors raided armories and attacked soldiers until they retreated.
 The beatings and most of the brutality shown in the film are definitely accurate, according to Peterson, but the shooting is more of a Hollywood addition than real history.

-Even bearing these inconsistencies in mind, Taxi Driver is “largely a true story” that explores the everyday people involved in the protest.
+Even bearing these inconsistencies in mind, A Taxi Driver is “largely a true story” that explores the everyday people involved in the protest.
 At a time when the world is so widely divided, films like A Taxi Driver offer a new perspective of the sacrifices so often necessary to trigger societal change.

-Eric Baker (News Media, ’18)
+—Eric Baker (News Media, ’18)

 Eric Baker covers events for BYU’s International Cinema.
 He is a senior pursuing a degree in News Media with a minor in Political Science.